appsmithorg/appsmith-docs/website/docs/reference/widgets/code-scanner.md

 ### Events

+When an event is triggered, these event handlers can execute queries, JS code, or other supported [actions](/reference/appsmith-framework/widget-actions).

 #### onCodeDetected

 <dd>

-Allows you to configure one or multiple actions (Framework functions, queries, or JS functions) to be executed when a valid code is detected.
-You can chain multiple actions together, and all the nested actions would run simultaneously.
+Triggered when a valid code is detected.

 </dd>